Transcript: Does Eating Obesity Cause Obesity?

-Of course that may just be because chickens these days, are mostly fat.
-Up to three times more fat than protein.
-See now we confine animals, genetically manipulate them, pump them full of growth promoters, deny them exercise…
+One reason poultry intake has been associated with weight gain may be that chickens, these days, are mostly fat—up to three times more fat than protein.
+See, now we confine animals, genetically manipulate them, pump them full of growth promoters, deny them exercise.

 How fat have our chickens got?
-You’re not going to believe this.
-According to the USDA, a hundred years ago a serving of chicken used to only have 16 calories.
-That’s half the calories of a brown rice cake.
-Now, one serving of chicken has over 200 calories, like eating a scoop of ice cream.
-The fat went from less than 2 grams, to 23 grams of animal fat per serving—twice the fat of ice cream.
-So now chicken has ten times more fat; ten times more calories—so that could well explain why chicken has been so tied to human abdominal girth, no viral explanation is necessary.
+According to the USDA, a hundred years ago, a serving of chicken may have had only 2 grams of fat per serving.
+Now, there may be over 20 grams of animal fat per serving—twice the amount of fat that’s in ice cream.
+Chicken now has ten times more fat; so that could help explain why chicken has been tied to human abdominal girth; no viral explanation necessary.

-Farm animals used to make DHA, the long chain omega 3 fatty acid important for the brain, but fast-growing animals fail to fully synthesize it in muscle.
-This reversal in fatty acid status in intensively-reared chickens is described as a most unusual new phenomenon.
-It is likely to be the result of genetic selection for fast growth ourstripping the biosynthetic process.
+Farm animals used to make DHA, the long chain omega-3 fatty acid important for the brain, but fast-growing animals fail to fully synthesize it in their muscle.
+This reversal in fatty acid status in intensively reared chickens is described as a most unusual new phenomenon.
+It is likely to be the result of this genetic selection for fast growth outstripping the biosynthetic process.

-To obtain the same amount of DHA from intensively reared chickens today as would have been obtained in the 1970s, one would be required to eat six whole chickens—that’s like 9000 calories.
-These researchers, at the Institute of Brain Chemistry, go as far as to suggest that this may be in part why we’ve seen skyrocketing human mental illness.
+To obtain the same amount of DHA from intensively reared chickens today as would have been obtained in the 1970s, one would be required to eat six whole chickens—like 9,000 calories.
+These researchers, at the Institute for Brain Chemistry, go so far as to suggest that this may be, in part, why we’ve seen skyrocketing human mental illness.

 Although the intensification of chickens alone cannot be responsible for this rise in brain disorders, they consider it part of the package of changes in our food system that has ignored human nutrition.

 Please consider volunteering to help out on the site.